 Nicholas Poli is a partner in Orrick's Complex Litigation and Dispute Resolution Group.
 Based in New York, Nick is an experienced trial lawyer with a successful track record representing sophisticated financial institutions in their most important matters in state, federal, and bankruptcy courts across the country.
-Nick's practice focuses on the financial services sector, including bankruptcy litigation on behalf of creditors and Trustees, as well securities litigation, and residential mortgage-backed securities defense.
+Nick's practice focuses on the financial services sector, including bankruptcy litigation on behalf of creditors and Trustees, as well as securities litigation, and residential mortgage-backed securities defense.
 Nick also helps guide clients through business-critical issues, including trade secrets disputes.

 Nick is an experienced bankruptcy litigator, representing financial institutions, pharmaceutical companies, and trustees in all stages of the bankruptcy process.
 Most recently, Nick served as co-lead trial counsel to the private credit arm of a global financial company and secured a $100 million trial victory in connection with multiple defaulted loans.